leomeyer/Arducom/doc/setups.md

 Of course, you can also use a normal PC or laptop instead of a Raspberry Pi.

 This setup is recommended for getting started.
 The hello-world test sketch works with this setup by default.
+The serial device on the Raspberry Pi would be something like /dev/ttyUSB0 or /dev/ttyACM0.

 Direct serial connection
 ------------------------